tkonopka/crossmap/docs/data_format.rst

       metadata: description for item 4

 There are no constraints on the form or the content of metadata.
-One of the examples above, for example, uses a dictionary to organize the metadata into key/value pairs.
+One of the examples above, for example, uses a dictionary to organize information into key/value pairs.